RileyCalhoun-zz/RileyCalhoun/README.md

 # Hi there, I'm Riley.
-This is where I post my open-source code.
+This is where I post my open-source code and non-work related projects. @RiftLLC for work-related things.

 ## Connect with me!
 - [YouTube][youtube]